-If you lived in Botswana instead of United States, you would:
+If you moved to Botswana from the United States, you would:

 MAKE 68.9% LESS MONEY EVERY YEAR

 UNITED STATES ($52,800.00 per capita)